nhsengland/NHSE_probabilistic_linkage/README.md

 ### Training

-Notebooks to train and save the model that gets used in [`predict.py`](#predict).
+Notebooks to train and save the model that gets used in [`predict`](#predict).
 Can vary by the dataset being trained on, or by the parameters used in the training setup.

 1. `training_linking.py` (linkage only)
 2. `training_dedupe.py` (deduplication only)